How Working for Carers can help carers

 How is Working for Carers funded?

-We were awarded £2m for Working for Carers.
-Working for Carers is funded by the European Social Fund and The National Lottery Community Fund.
-The funding is for three years: 1 October 2016 to 30 September 2019.
+The project is funded for six years by the European Social Fund and The National Lottery Community Fund.
+It is being delivered between October 2016 and September 2022.

 Where is Working for Carers being delivered?